PriyankaTiwary123/AutoComplete/questions.md

 };
 ```

-### 3. Tailwind CSS( Tailwind is my personal favourite and an example of it is demonstrated in the autocomplete application)
+### 3. Tailwind CSS( Tailwind is my personal favourite and an example of this is demonstrated in the autocomplete application)

 ### 4. Styled Components